 5 freeway going to Sacramento from LA.

-William Stoneham Premium Member 23 days ago
+William Stoneham Premium Member about 2 months ago

 I went to a high school that was just south of a paper mill and fortunately in a state with a predominantly southern wind, but we always knew when the wind shifted to a northerly flow.